 Butler returns three starters and its top three scorers from last season's 23-11 team that advanced to the third round of the NCAA Tournament.
 Seniors Kellen Dunham and Roosevelt Jones earned All-BIG EAST accolades, while junior Andrew Chrabascz also averaged double figures for the 2014-15 campaign.
 Junior point guard Tyler Lewis, a former McDonald's All-American, is now eligible after transferring from North Carolina State.
 The Bulldogs' depth will feature sophomores Kelan Martin, Tyler Wideman and Jackson Davis, graduate transfers Austin Etherington and Jordan Gathers, and freshmen Nate Fowler and Sean McDermott.

 Season tickets holders will once again have the option available for seat selection at Hinkle Fieldhouse for the 2015-16 season.
 In September, we will host our season ticket holder “Select-a-Seat” event.
-Through this program, fans will be assigned a time, based on their Priority Point total PER SEAT, to come to Hinkle Fieldhouse and select their season ticket seats for the 2015-2016 season.
+Through this program, fans will be assigned a time, based on their Priority Point average PER SEAT, to come to Hinkle Fieldhouse and select their season ticket seats for the 2015-2016 season.
 This process allows fans the freedom to look at different available seating options and choose the seats that best fit their needs, all while adhering to the Priority Points System.
 Similar seat selection events are used prominently throughout college athletics.
 We believe that this method of seat selection is the most authentic and transparent use of the Priority Points System and also grants fans more freedom than ever in choosing great seats in Hinkle Fieldhouse.

 Here’s How It Works